Duniry Foundation (Egan Family Charitable Foundation)

 Youth Development and Education

-- Youth clubs and organizations (Boys and Girls Clubs)
+- Youth clubs and organisations (Boys and Girls Clubs)

 - Higher education institutions (Providence College, Fairfield University)